Jalen12345/HealthSpace/Docs/PLAN.md

 Frontend:

-- Design the UI for homepage and additional pages.
+- Design the UI for homepcal and additional pcals.
-- setup simpliest HTML pages with basic functions described in MVP.
+- setup simpliest HTML pcals with basic functions described in MVP.

 Backend:
 - create models that store data based on what described in MVP